 UPDATE: Choking level: -20.
 Sweat Level: Dry.
 Rapid Heart Beat: Flatline.

 The only person hanging around is a girl who the interface opts to describe as 'Bitch', with the interaction options 'Talk to the bitch' and 'Look at the bitch'.
 Ah, Lula 3D, Duke Nukem Forever wishes it had your class.
-It's especially bad when it turns out she and Lula 3D actually know each other, and the Bitch, or 'Paris' as she's named, starts chatting about their previous adventures.
 The only other people around are a mobster, also on his way to Las Vegas, a sleazy motel owner, and a garage attendant heartbroken by his wife leaving him.
 Lula 3D orders a coffee and offers him a sympathetic shoulder to cry on, if by shoulder you mean giant naked silicone breasts, and by crying on you mean running away from.
 As he flees, he drops a knife, which she uses to slash the mobster's tires and prevent him chasing her.
 This doesn't go so well though, landing her in a knife fight to the death.

 Well, kind-of.
 To be more exact here, she's in a knife fight—he brought a gun.
 Pretty sure there's an old saying about that, but it's not important here, mostly because the bullets seem to bounce right off her chest instead of doing any real damage.
 Still, victorious, she wobbles off to see what's next.